 “For a yogi, the body is his laboratory for perpetual experimentation and experience.”
 B.K.S.
 Iyengar

-Practicing asanas, we put our body in different and unusual postures, such that are not performed by the average person in his daily routine.
+In practicing asanas, we put our body in different and unusual postures, such that are not performed in our daily routine.
 What is the value of those unconventional postures?
 Are asanas purely physical postures?
-Do asanas have a role beyond that?
+Do asanas have a role beyond physical exercise?

 Prashant Iyengar noted that for a posture to be an asana, there should be a certain body-set, a certain breath-set and a certain mind-set (See his book: The alpha and the omega of Trikonasana).
 Placing the body in the posture creates a unique and unusual state of consciousness.
-Asana practice is intended primarily to experience these states of consciousness or body-mind modes, and explore the deep connections that exist between body postures, breathing and circulation and the mental state that accompanies them.
-It is this very exploration that makes practicing yoga always fascinating, fresh and surprising.
-If we consider our practice as a merely exercise, (i.e., refer only to the physical aspect), it becomes mechanical, automatic – and therefore boring.
-Although the practice will still have a positive effect on the body, the real purpose of yoga will not be accomplished.
+Asana practice is intended primarily to experience these states of consciousness or body-mind modes, and explore the deep connections that exist between body postures, breathing, blood and lymph circulation, nervous system and so on, and the mental state that accompanies them.
+It is this exploration that makes practicing yoga so fascinating fresh and surprising.
+If we consider our practice as a mere exercise, (i.e., refer only to the physical aspect), it becomes mechanical, automatic – and therefore might be boring.
+Although such a practice will have a positive effect on the body, the real purpose of yoga will not be accomplished.

-In advanced levels of practice, all asanas have a similar effect, which is transcending the fluctuations of consciousness (or in the words of Patanjali: Citta Vritti Nirodha).
-Our consciousness, which typically throws us around between plans, thoughts, concerns, judgments, hassles, memories, etc., relaxes.
-From this mode of serenity a new composure arises, one of clarity and harmony, of balance and joy.
+Ultimately, all asanas aim for a similar effect: transcending the fluctuations of consciousness (or in the words of Patanjali: Citta Vritti Nirodha).
+Our mind is typically preoccupied with plans, thoughts, concerns, judgments, hassles, memories, etc. When all these vrittis are stopped, and the mind becomes serene, a new composure arises, one of clarity and harmony, of balance and joy.
 This allows for a neutral, clear observation of ourselves and the nature of reality.
-This is the effect of each asana when the practitioner is advanced and skilled.
+This is the effect of each and every asana for a mature and skilled practitioner.
 But for us, who are still on the yogic path, the mental effects of asanas are influenced by several factors:

 - The type of asanas that we practice: forward bends, backbends, inversions, standing positions, etc.